kyma-project/kyma/docs/getting-started/07-bind-redis-service-to-microservice.md

    > **NOTE:** The **Prefix for injected variables** field is optional.
 On creating a ServiceBinding, it adds a prefix to all environment variables injected in a Secret to the microservice.
 In our example, the prefix is set to `REDIS_`, so all environment variables will follow the `REDIS_{ENVIRONMENT_VARIABLE}` naming pattern.

    > **TIP:** It is considered good practice to use prefixes for environment variables.
 In some cases, a microservice must use several instances of a given ServiceClass.
-Prefixes allow you to distinguish between instances and make sure that one Secret does not overwrite another one.
+Prefixes allow you to distinguish between instances and make sure that one Secret does not overwrite another.

 7. Select **Bind Application** to confirm the changes and wait until the status of the created Service Binding Usage changes to `READY`.